pcmueller/TheWormhole/README.md

 ## Description

-A "music discovery app" using global streaming data to present users with the most commonly streamed artists and songs in most countries around the world.
+**A "music discovery app" using global streaming data to present users with the top artists and songs in countries around the world.**

 This was a group project in which were given two weeks to push ourselves to learn a new technology, as well as to reinforce our knowledge of React and associated libraries and technologies.

-As a group we agreed to use Redux, React, Router, asynchronous JavaScript, Cypress testing, and UI design using Sass.
+As a group we agreed to learn and implement Global State Management using Redux, layered into React in cooperation with Router, asynchronous JavaScript, Cypress testing, and UI design using Sass.
 The assignment rubric & spec for this project can be found [here](https://frontend.turing.edu/projects/module-3/stretch.html)

 ## Notable Features